Kody Blois: Federal politics

 Blois was elected to represent the riding of Kings—Hants in the House of Commons as a member of the Liberal Party in the 2019 Canadian federal election.

 In May 2022, Blois was the only Liberal MP to support the opposition motion Bill C-234, which sought to amend the Greenhouse Gas Pollution Pricing Act by exempting natural gas and propane used by farmers to dry grain and heat barns from the federal carbon tax.

 After Mark Carney became Prime Minister, Blois became the Minister of Agriculture and Agri-Food and Rural Economic Development in March 2025.

 In the 2025 federal election, Blois employed "Farmers for Kody" campaign signs coloured burgundy, lacking any mention of the Liberal Party, to emphasize his personal brand and support amongst local farmers.
 The initiative was conceived a year prior amid declining support for the Liberals.
 The political science professor Erin Crandall of Acadia University noted that, despite the riding's 20-year Liberal hold, this was associated with support for Blois' predecessor Scott Brison rather than the Liberal Party as a whole.
 Crandall stated that Blois' use of personal branding provided him an advantage over the Conservative candidate.

 Blois was reelected in the 2025 federal election on 28 April 2025, and dropped from the 30th Canadian Ministry on 13 May 2025 due to the cabinet reshuffle.
 He was appointed as the parliamentary secretary to the prime minister in June 2025.

 In September 2025, Blois and the Premier of Saskatchewan Scott Moe travelled to China to discuss Chinese tariffs on Canadian canola.
 Over four days, Blois and Moe met with Chinese trade, foreign affairs, and customs officials; Blois called the meetings an "opportunity for re-engagement" and described the dialogue as positive.

+At the time of the 2025 Canadian federal election, he lived in Lantz, Nova Scotia.